ShaoboQiu/World-Model-and-Artificial-Consciousness-for-Dual-Brain-Driven-AV/README.md

 ## 💡 Acknowledgements | 致谢

-This work is part of the **EPTech** research column on *World Models and AI Consciousness*.
+This work is part of the **EPTech** research column on *World Models and AI Consciousness*，led by

+Academician Li Jun, Tsinghua University

-Special thanks to collaborators and open-source contributors working on ontology-based safety reasoning.
+Special thanks to collaborators and open-source contributors working on ontology-based safety reasoning:

+Guoxi Chen, EPTech
 ![System EPTechLogo](./images/Picture4.png)

-EPTech
+Hong Wang, Tsinghua University

 ---